 Supplies will need to imported at TWICE the cost if the Jones Act is not waived.

-At a time, when Puerto Rico is reeling and facing a daunting road ahead, a road that many aid workers are stating can take years, policy makers are expecting them to not only wait for supplies but pay TWICE as much we would in the states.
+At a time, when Puerto Rico is reeling and facing a daunting road ahead, a road that many aid workers are stating can take years, policy makers are expecting them to not only wait for supplies, but pay TWICE as much as we would in the states.

 That’s INSANE.
 Americans in Puerto Rico are Suffering!
 We Must Act NOW to Save Lives.